fulstak/rhombus-wiki/content/dev/wallets/particl-copay.md

 ---
-title: Particl Copay
+title: Rhombus Copay
-subtitle: Tips and notes for getting you up and running for Particl Copay development in minutes
+subtitle: Tips and notes for getting you up and running for Rhombus Copay development in minutes
 slug:
 weight: 3
 tags:
   - dev
-  - Particl Copay
+  - Rhombus Copay
   - TODO
 aliases:
-  - /dev/particl-copay
+  - /dev/rhombus-copay
 ---

 {{< todo >}}